-Being full of nonsense as usual, we saw a structure made out of lots of huge rocks, so we went to climb on it.
+Being full of nonsense, as usual, we saw a structure made out of lots of huge rocks.
+So, we went climbing on it.
 The rocks had very sharp edges and it hurts to climb.
 Nonetheless, we made it on the rocks to take pictures.

 The Other Side